hohuqu/Quandela_Remote_Group_Quantumaniacs_Quantum/README.md

 ## Instruction
-To test our code, please call our get_CCZ() in main.py.
-Other parts of the solution are inside the .ipynb file.
+To test our code, please call get_CCZ() in main.py.
+Other parts of our work are inside the .ipynb file.

 ## Dependencies
 * Python >=3.8, <=3.12